Economic pressures this year forced businesses to reduce costs and demand more from technology investments.

 In 2013, customers’ demands on technology will grow across all sectors, including the field services industry.
 Customers will expand intuitive, consistent services with accurate and up-to-date information.

-Proactive field services agencies must continue to innovate and seek differentiation to provide efficient service and a great customer experience.
+Proactive field service agencies must continue to innovate and seek differentiation to provide efficient service and a great customer experience.

 While businesses will still face cost pressures, they need to be able to meet demands for an enhanced customer experience, which should lead to an upswing in more advanced service management platforms.